SamuelChandler/Practice/Rust/Ch3/Notes.md

 #### Tuples
 A tuple is a general way of grouping together a number of values with a variety of types into one compound type.
 Tuples have a fixed length: once declared, they cannot grow or shrink in size.

+- elements of a tuple can be accessed by using the name and index EX: `tup.index`

+#### Array

+- every element of an array must have the same type.
+- Unlike arrays in some other languages, arrays in Rust have a fixed length.
+- define an array as so: `let a = [1, 2, 3, 4, 5];`
+- if you need more flexability you should use a vector instead of an array.
+- acess a single element `arr[index]`

+## Functions
+the `main` function, which is the entry point of many programs.
+You’ve also seen the `fn` keyword, which allows you to declare new functions.

+### Parameters
+We can define functions to have parameters, which are special variables that are part of a function’s signature.
+- When a function has parameters, you can provide it with concrete values for those parameters
+- you must declare the type of each parameter

+### Statements and Expressions
+- Statements are instructions that perform some action and do not return a value.
+- Expressions evaluate to a resultant value.
+Let’s look at some examples.

+### Return Values
+Functions can return values to the code that calls them.
+We don’t name return values, but we must declare their type after an arrow `->`.
+ - In Rust, the return value of the function is synonymous with the value of the final expression in the block of the body of a function.
+You can return early from a function by using the `return` keyword and specifying a value, but most functions return the last expression implicitly.

+## Comments
+- use `//` for a single line comment

+## Control Flow
+The ability to run some code depending on whether a condition is `true` and to run some code repeatedly while a condition is `true` are basic building blocks in most programming languages

+### if statments
+An `if` expression allows you to branch your code depending on conditions.
+You provide a condition and then state, “If this condition is met, run this block of code.
+If the condition is not met, do not run this block of code.”
+- if statments always expect a bool
+- You can use multiple conditions by combining `if` and `else` in an `else if` expression.

+### Loop
+The `loop` keyword tells Rust to execute a block of code over and over again forever or until you explicitly tell it to stop.